 Drug addiction affects millions of Americans every day.
-While this epidemic touches every corner of the country, drug addiction in Veterans in particular, the issue is even more serious.
-More than 1 in 10 Veterans who receive care at a VA facility are diagnosed with substance use disorder — often addicted to more than one substance.
+While this epidemic touches every corner of the country, drug addiction in Veterans and First Responders in particular, the issue is even more serious.
+More than 1 in 10 Veterans and First Responders who receive care at a VA facility are diagnosed with substance use disorder — often addicted to more than one substance.

 It’s important to note that addiction is a chronic disease that requires specialized care in order to overcome.
-Because of the experiences that many Veterans have endured, underlying issues that can lead to addiction may be even more complex.
-Sunrise Veterans understands the unique challenges that Veterans face, and have created specialized Veteran-focused programs that help service members effectively overcome drug addiction.
+Because of the experiences that many Veterans and First Responders have endured, underlying issues that can lead to addiction may be even more complex.
+Sunrise Rehab and Recovey understands the unique challenges that Veterans and First Responders face, and have created specialized Veteran and First Responders-focused programs that help service members effectively overcome drug addiction.

 Drug addiction has many underlying causes.
-But for Veterans, there is an extra level of complexity in the nature of the causes that lead some Veterans to drug addiction.
-The stress of daily military life, deployments, and even simply trying to reintegrate back into civilian life can all take a toll on a Veteran’s mental health.
+But for Veterans and First Responders, there is an extra level of complexity in the nature of the causes that lead some Veterans to drug addiction.
+The stress of daily military life, deployments, and even simply trying to reintegrate back into civilian life can all take a toll on a Veteran’s or First Responder’s mental health.
 For those who have experienced traumatic events like combat or military sexual trauma are even more likely to develop some sort of substance abuse problem.

 Adding to the difficulties that many service members face is the zero-tolerance substance use policy within the military.
-This often makes it difficult or uncomfortable for Veterans to seek help early on, out of fear of losing their rank or receiving other disciplinary actions.
+This often makes it difficult or uncomfortable for Veterans and First Responders to seek help early on, out of fear of losing their rank or receiving other disciplinary actions.

 The Link Between PTSD and Addiction

-More than 2 in 10 Veterans end up with a PTSD diagnosis as a result of their experiences in the military.
+More than 2 in 10 Veterans and First Responders end up with a PTSD diagnosis as a result of their experiences in the military.
 While many end up with PTSD due to combat trauma, many men and women develop symptoms after experiencing military sexual assault.

 Some of the most common symptoms of PTSD include: